ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Seafile - Part 2 - Valkey cache server.md

         - Container `server`\
           Container that runs the Valkey server itself:

-          - The Docker `image` used is the Alpine Linux variant of [the most recent 9.0 version](https://hub.docker.com/r/valkey/valkey).
+          - The container `image` used is the Alpine Linux variant of [the most recent 9.0 version](https://hub.docker.com/r/valkey/valkey).

           - In the `command` section you can see how the configuration file path is directly specified to the service, and also how the Valkey password is obtained from a `cache-valkey` secret (which you will declare later), then turned into an environment variable (`env` section) to be passed to the `--requirepass` option.

           - The `containerPort` is the same as the `port` set in the `valkey.conf` file.

-          - The container is set with a RAM usage limit in the `resources` section.
+          - The container is set with a RAM and CPU usage limit in the `resources` section.

         - Container `metrics`\
           Container that runs a service specialized in getting statistics from the Valkey server in a format that a Prometheus server can read: